amadoupapa/Flutter-Ecommerce-UI-with-Provider-State-Management/README.md

 ## Contact
+Another variant of this same app is available with WooCommerce API integration. <br>

-For any questions or suggestions, feel free to reach out to me at [amadoucoulibaly800@gmail.com](mailto:amadoucoulibaly800@gmail.com).
+For any questions or suggestions, feel free to reach out to me at [amadoucoulibaly800@gmail.com](mailto:amadoucoulibaly800@gmail.com).<br>
-I'm available for any project
+I'm available for any project.

 Thank you for using and contributing to this Flutter Ecommerce UI project!